asyncgui/asynctkinter/README.md

 ```

 It's barely readable and not easy to understand.
-If you use `asynctkinter`, the code above will become:
+If you use `asynctkinter`, the above code will be:

 ```python
 import asynctkinter as at